-Some General Admission tickets will be available at the door but advance purchase is highly recommended, as the Opry has many season ticket holders.
-Purchase tickets at Abita Springs Town Hall, 985-892-0711.
+Tickets are $18 for all seats, all ages, and season tickets (three concerts) are $54.
+Purchase tickets at Abita Springs Town Hall, (985) 892-0711.
+Some General Admission tickets will be available at the door but advance purchase is highly recommended, as the Opry has many season ticket holders and seating is limited to 400 for each performance.
 In case of sell-out, the concert can also be seen on closed circuit TV on the front porch, and some outside seating will be available.

 ABOUT THE OPRY